GLOBAL MARKETS-China, German data push shares to 5-year highs

 that Germany may escape a sharp slowdown pushed shares to

-black as crude oil tried to do, with North Sea Brent and the
+the black, as did crude oil, with North Sea Brent and the U.S.

 global demand.